-For those among you who started following my blog last August, you might have seen my blog post on me participating in the #100DayProject last spring and summer.
+For those among you who started following my blog last August, you might have seen my blog post on my participation in the #100DayProject last spring and summer.
 It was an amazing experience that really got me going and that lead to me setting up this blog.
 Only a day or two before the project kicked off, I set up the social media channels for Me + My Craftroom to be able to participate.
 So, it was really kind of spontaneous.

 My 2020 Edition of the #100DayProject

-My actual goal for the 2020 project was it to have a daily surface pattern design practice.
+My actual goal for the 2020 project was to have a daily surface pattern design practice.
 As I was doing Bonnie Christine’s Immersion Course and wanted to use the project to focus on sketching and making repeat patterns.
-But somehow I pivoted along the way and instead of #100daysofsurfacepatterndesign I changed the handle to #100daysofpatterndesign.
+But somehow I pivoted along the way and instead of #100daysofsurfacepatterndesign, I changed the handle to #100daysofpatterndesign.
 This way I could also include patchwork and quilting as well as Islamic geometric patterns.

 So, the golden 100 days were almost reached after all.
 Only 6 days left… 😉